irembekdemir/bbm103-python/README.md

-# Python Beginner Projects Collection 🚀
+# Python Beginner Projects Collection

 Welcome to my Python playground!
-This repository is a curated collection of beginner to lower-intermediate Python projects.
-It spans from robust command-line interface (CLI) applications with strict error-handling loops to modern Graphical User Interface (GUI) desktop software built with `CustomTkinter` and `PyQt5`.
+This repository is created as the repository of my coursework durin HU CS/AI BBM101-103 journey.
+Later on I'll be adding new beginner friendly project.
+Stay tuned!

 Each project focuses on clean code practices, logical data structures, and user-centric designs.